behave/behave-django/docs/testclient.rst

 Cross-version compatibility features
 ------------------------------------

-Some properties of Django's test client are set on class-level, and some are set on class-level only since Django version 5.2, which is both slightly inconvenient if you test across versions or upgrade Django one day.
+Some properties of Django's test client are set on class-level, and some are set on class-level only since Django version 5.2, which is slightly inconvenient if you test across versions or upgrade Django one day.
+With *behave-django*, you can set those attributes on the ``context`` object

-For this, *behave-django* allows those attributes to be set on the ``context`` directly:
+instead:

 ``databases``
     Control target databases.
 See :ref:`Support for multiple databases`.